As the seasons change, getting the kids involved in weather activities is an engaging way to educate and have some fun along the way.

 Puddle Science!
 Who doesn't love puddles?
-Once the kids are done splashing around on a rainy day, this puddle science activity looks at what happens to water when it evaporates naturally.
+Once the kids are done splashing around on a rainy day, A puddle science activity looks at what happens to water when it evaporates naturally.
 This experiment is also a great starting point for kids when learning about the rain cycle.

 Make A Rainbow: Ready to take your rainbow crafts one step further?
-This easy science experiment illustrates how rainbows are formed, using a CD.
+An easy science experiment illustrates how rainbows are formed, using a CD.
 Younger kids will love seeing the rainbow, but this activity can also be used as an example to start teaching older children about the science of light and refraction.

 Ice Excavation Activity: This easy activity allows kids to stage their very own ice excavation, chipping through to find secret treasure hidden beneath the ice.

 With some more understanding of weather and how it works, these activities focus on the ways kids can measure the weather, and the different things our environment can teach us.

 Top Tip: If you choose to make DIY measuring equipment, why not keep it and get the kids to document the weather every month or season, so they can get to grips with collecting and comparing the changes in weather?
 This activity can be expanded further by making simple graphs or diagrams!

 Recycled Weather Vane: Using recycled materials, kids can make their very own weather vane to monitor how the direction of the wind changes.

 Make Your Own Sundial: Ever wanted to tell the time without a clock?
 Kids can use their own imagination and ideas to decorate a sundial to make it their own.